 - Encouraging the use of regional milk production.

-Since DBI began in 2019, AMS has selected four initiatives to fulfill the purpose of the program, which include the:
+Eligible applicants include the four initiatives competitively selected to fulfill the purpose of the program, which include the:

 - California State University, Fresno